 How does it work, concretely?

-The learning cycle that begins with Morning Meeting’s intention sharing comes full circle during the Afternoon Meeting.
+The learning cycle that begins with Morning Meeting’s intention sharing comes full circle during the Afternoon Spawn Point.
 This meeting focuses on personal and group reflection.
 We take this time to ask, “Did we accomplish what we intended to?
 If so, how?
 If not, why not?”

 These meetings create a feedback cycle through which learners grow in self-awareness.
 Documentation tools are regularly used during these meetings, to further support students in self-assessing their progress towards their goals, recognizing patterns in their time-management and decision-making, and deciding what–if anything–they want to change when they approach their intentions the next day.